vuejs/docs/src/guide/extras/ways-of-using-vue.md

 Vue can be used as a standalone script file - no build step required!
 If you have a backend framework already rendering most of the HTML, or your frontend logic isn't complex enough to justify a build step, this is the easiest way to integrate Vue into your stack.
 You can think of Vue as a more declarative replacement of jQuery in such cases.

 We previously provided an alternative distribution called [petite-vue](https://github.com/vuejs/petite-vue) that was specifically optimized for progressively enhancing existing HTML.
 However, petite-vue is no longer actively maintained, with the last version published at Vue 3.2.27.
-It is now provdied for reference and legacy support only.
-We do not reccomend building with petite-vue.

 ## Embedded Web Components {#embedded-web-components}